quilime/cfg/Vim-Cheatsheet.md

 # Vim Cheatsheet

-After using Emacs exclusively for years as my main editor, I was interested in learning Vim, at least enough to have parity with what I was familiar with in Emacs.
-Things like buffers/tabs, selecting blocks of text, copying and pasting, loading files, and project trees were all something I was familiar how to do in Emacs but I was completely lost in Vim.
+After using Emacs exclusively for years as my main editor, I was interested in learning Vim, at least enough features to have parity with what I was familiar with in Emacs.
+Features like buffers/tabs, selecting blocks of text, copying and pasting, loading files while the editor is still open, and browsing file trees are all things I knew how to do in Emacs, but I was completely lost in Vim!

 I have used many Vim cheatsheets to learn, and found it helpful to create my own.
 If you create your own cheatsheat, use Vim to create it.